mapbox/pbf/README.md

 Misc methods:

-* `realloc(minBytes)` - pad the underlying buffer size to accommodate the given number of bytes
+* `realloc(minBytes)` - pad the underlying buffer size to accommodate the given number of bytes;
+   note that the size increases exponentially, so it won't necessarily equal the size of data written
 * `finish()` - make the current buffer ready for reading and return the data as a buffer slice
 * `destroy()` - dispose the buffer